Frequently Asked Questions

 The design issue for impedance matching comes into play when a designer takes the approach that “everything is critical”.
 In some circuits, this may be the case.
 Tubes don’t really care.
 There is no optimum load for a tube unless you are going for minimum THD, and this then depends upon the other operating conditions.
 For guitar, criticality is purely aesthetic.
 The designer says “this is good”, “this is bad” and in that decree believes it to be so.
 He is correct in his subjective impression, but should not confuse the subjective and objective.

-Design approaches are dealt with in TUT4.
+Design approaches are dealt with in our book TUT4.

 Q: An “expert” suggested that I change my speakers to ones that match the highest impedance tap on my amp.
 How do I do this and still have the option of using a second cabinet when I play out?
 I think I would need three cabinets to achieve this.